tandemai-inc/oCReM/README.md

 ```

 #### Fragment to File
+Generate fragments for each molecule in the input file and save them to a CSV file.

 ```bash
 python ta_gen/bin/fragmentation.py --input test.smi --out test_frag.csv --mode 0 --ncpu 10 --radius 3
 ```

 #### Fragment to SQLite Database
+Generate fragments for each molecule in the input file and save them to a SQLite database.
+If the SQLite database file does not exist, it will be automatically created.

 ```bash
 python ta_gen/bin/fragmentation.py --input test.smi --mode 0 --ncpu 10 --radius 3 --use_db --db_type sqlite --db_path test.db